 Both American and British citizens can hold two passports.
 But other nations will force you to give up your native citizenship upon receiving another.

 How to get French citizenship

-To apply for French citizenship, you will need to have remained in France for several years (more on that later in this article).
+To apply for French citizenship, you’ll need to stay in France for at least five years (more on that later in this article).